Saturday, July 16, 2016

 Zip – 2.5 out of 3 mugs

-The carbonation is where this gets most of the zip.
-A blend of spices that is both notable and similar to those typically found in the most common root beers.
-While this scored a little higher, it is a typical root beer zip.
+The carbonation gives this most of the zip.
+The blend of spices is notable and similar to those typically found in the most common root beers.
+While this scored slightly higher, it is a typical root beer zip.

 Post Consumption Impression – 2.5 out of 3 mugs

-The carbonization and sodium is a little high for my overall enjoyment.
-Yet I really rated this high.
-I enjoyed it more after each drink and when I was completed, I was looking to see if there was a second bottle hidden in the refrigerator.
+The carbonization and sodium are a little high for my overall enjoyment, yet I really rated this high.
+I enjoyed it more after each drink, and when I was finished, I looked to see if a second bottle was hidden in the refrigerator.
 No luck.
 Oh well, I will not hesitate to purchase this again.

 Would I recommend this at 10.2 out of 12 mugs?